 Cursed Child is the 8th Harry Potter story, based on Harry and the golden trio’s kids.
 Unlike the other Harry Potter books, this is the play’s script.
 Many people seemed to have picked this up expecting an actual 8th Harry Potter book!
-So, this Harry Potter and the Cursed Child book review will not hold back.
+I have a lot of feelings about this one, so this Harry Potter and the Cursed Child book review will not hold back.

 What Harry Potter And The Cursed Child Is About

-The story picks up where Deathly Hallows concluded.
-Albus feels he cannot live up to the standard set by his father or his other siblings who are placed in Gryffindor, while Albus finds himself sorted into Slytherin.
+The story picks up where Deathly Hallows concluded; Albus Severus feels he cannot live up to the standard set by his father or his other siblings who are placed in Gryffindor, while Albus finds himself sorted into Slytherin.

 Albus befriends Scorpius Malfoy, Draco’s son of all people.
 When Amos Diggory asks Harry to use the last time-turner in existence to go back and save Cedric, Albus and Scorpius can’t understand why.
 The two learn very quickly not to meddle with time.

 The gist feels like a magical Back to the Future.
 Albus and Harry’s relationship is strained, and the dynamic of this relationship is similar to Scorpius and Draco’s, which is why the boys become friends.

 I may be a massive fan of Harry Potter, but I admit that I had my doubts about Cursed Child.

 It certainly does feel like the eighth story, and the magic is still alive; characters we adore return, new ones are introduced, and dare I say, even those we hated resurface once more.